EricKim86/Horiseon-accessibility-refactor/README.md

 ## How to Contribute

-If you would like to contribute to this or future projects, please contact me through Github.
+If you would like to contribute to this or future projects, please contact me at erickimek86@gmail.com.